It is the aim of Impington Village College to make the examination experience as stress-free and successful as possible for all candidates.

 Q. What do I do if I have an accident or am ill before the exam?

-- Inform school at the earliest opportunity so we can help or advise you.
+- Inform college at the earliest opportunity so we can help or advise you.
 In the case of an accident which results in you being unable to write, it may be possible to provide you with a person (scribe) to write your answers but we will need as much prior notice as possible.

 Q. What is an Appeal for Special Consideration?

 - Special Consideration is an adjustment to the marks or grades of a candidate who is eligible for consideration.
-The allowance for Special Consideration is from 0% (consideration given but addition of marks considered inappropriate) to 5% (reserved for exceptional cases).
-Parents should be aware that any adjustment is likely to be small and no feedback is ever provided.
+The allowance for Special Consideration is from 0% (consideration given but addition of marks considered inappropriate) to 5% (reserved for exceptional cases). parent/carer should be aware that any adjustment is likely to be small and no feedback is ever provided.
 Candidates will only be eligible for Special Consideration if they have been fully prepared and covered the whole course but performance in the examination or in the production of controlled assessment is affected by adverse circumstances beyond their control.
 Examples of such circumstances may be illness, accident or injury, bereavement, domestic crisis.
 The Examinations Officer must be informed immediately, so that the necessary paperwork can be completed (within 7 days of the last exam session for each subject) and the candidate will be required to provide evidence to support such an application.

 Q. What do I do if I feel ill during the exam?